Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 -

-Tell your bank before travelling so your card doesn’t get blocked.
+Notify your bank before travelling to avoid card blocks

 Transport Cards and Useful Apps

-Public transport in the UK is well-connected and easy to use.
-London has buses, trains, and the Underground.
-Other cities also have good networks.
+Public transport in the UK is reliable and easy to navigate.

 -

-Use a Contactless card or Oyster Card for London.
+In London, use a Contactless card or Oyster Card

 -

-For other places, buy tickets via apps like Trainline, National Rail, or Stagecoach.
+For other cities, buy tickets through Trainline, National Rail, or Stagecoach

 -

-Download Citymapper or TfL Go for route planning.
+Download Citymapper or TfL Go for real-time travel info

-If you're travelling a lot by train, a Railcard may save you up to 30% on fares.
+Bonus Tip: Consider a Railcard if taking multiple train journeys—it can save you up to 30% on fares.

 Where to Stay and Average Costs